-2.2 Forming a Team
+2.3 Forming a Team

 - a.
-Each school may send up to two teams per level per school to Pacific National Japan Bowl (this may change in 2025).
+Each school may send up to two teams per level per school to Pacific National Japan Bowl (this may change in 2026).
 (If each level and two teams per level, you will bring 6 teams total the most) - b.
-JASO will send one winning team from at least Level 4 but we are hoping to send one winning team from Level 3 to the National Japan Bowl in April, 2024 as long as the funding is available at the time of the competition. - c.
+JASO will send at least one winning team from Level 4 and we may also be able to send one winning team from Level 3 to the National Japan Bowl in April, 2025 as long as the funding is available at the time of the competition.
+We will announce as the competition date gets closer, however, we may not know until the event week. - c.
 All team members must be studying Japanese formally at the same high school for academic credit, and not as an extracurricular activity. - d.
 A team must have two or three students.
 One student is not a team.
-PNWJB strongly encourages schools to form a team of three students instead of two.
+JASO strongly encourages schools to form a team of three students instead of two.

-2.3 Student Eligibility
+2.4 Student Eligibility